-Regular exercise during pregnancy can improve health, reduce the risk of excess weight gain and back pain, and it may make delivery easier.
+Regular exercise during pregnancy can improve health, reduce the risk of excess weight gain, and possibly make delivery easier.

-These carry little risk of injury, they benefit the entire body, and they can continue until delivery.
+These activities carry little risk of injury, benefit the entire body, and are usually safe to do until delivery.

 1. Brisk walking

-Safety tip: Choose a stroke that feels comfortable, and that does not strain or hurt your neck, shoulders, or back muscles, for example, breaststroke.
-A kickboard can help strengthen the leg and buttock muscles.
+It is important to choose a stroke that feels comfortable and does not strain or hurt the neck, shoulders, or back muscles.
+Breaststroke may be a good choice for this.
+Using a kickboard can help strengthen the leg and buttock muscles.

-- Use the railing for balance when entering the water, to prevent slipping.
+- Use the railing for balance when entering the water to avoid slipping.

-- Avoid diving or jumping, as this could impact the abdomen.
+- Refrain from diving or jumping, which could impact the abdomen.

 3. Stationary cycling

-Cycling on a stationary bike, also called spinning, is normally safe even for first-time exercisers.
-It helps raise the heart rate without putting too much stress on the joints.
+Cycling on a stationary bike, also called spinning, is safe for most women during pregnancy, including first-time exercisers.

-The bike helps support body weight, and, because it is stationary, the risk of falling is low.
+- As the bike is stationary, the risk of falling is low.